dmbarbour/glas/docs/GlasDesign.md

 ## Modules and Syntax Extension

 Modules are represented by files and folders.
 Every valid module compiles to a glas value (see *Data*).
-Modules may have any value type, subject to user-defined compilation functions.
-Those same compilation functions might check the types of values that are imported, but in some cases we might import data or integrate modules of multiple types.
+Program modules usually compile to a value that represents a [namespace](ExtensibleNamespaces.md), but data modules are also useful.

 A file is compiled based on its file extensions.
 To process a file named "foo.ext", the glas command line will first compile a global module named language-ext, which must define a compilation function, then apply this compilation function to the file binary.
 Composition of file extensions is supported.
 A gzip-compressed JSON file with a macro preprocessor might use file extension ".json.m4.gz".
 In this case, we apply language-gz, then language-m4, then language-json.
 Conversely, if file extensions are elided, the compiled value is simply the file binary.
 To bootstrap this system, a compiler for ".g" files is built-in (see *Programs*).